anuyts/menkar/README.md

 * subtyping (very long term),
 * pseudopolymorphism for universe levels, modes and modalities (pseudoparameters must be instantiated before type checking).

+It is named after the star Alpha Ceti, which is nicknamed Menkar.